evantahler/lbe-internship.com/pages/apply.md

   * what was unique to the location
   * what was unique about the demographic affected
 * internship website updates
-  * much like the ETC project pages, winning students are expected to update and maintain this website, including adding their own project to its archives
+  * much like the ETC project pages, winning students are expected to update and maintain this website
+  * this includes adding their own project to its archives
 * The winning student(s) are also expected to contribute their time to mentoring future winners of this endowment

 ## Disclaimers